Flow equation approach to singular stochastic PDEs: Introduction

 The aim of this paper is to investigate the large-scale behavior of solutions of semi-linear parabolic stochastic partial differential equations (SPDEs) of the form

 with an appropriate initial condition at time $\mathring x=0$, where

-We make the following assumptions: \begin{itemize} \item $\rdim\in\bN_+$ is the spatial dimension of the spacetime $\bM=\bR\times\bR^\rdim$, \item $\fQ$ is a parabolic (pseudo-)differential operator of the form $\partial_{\mathring x}+(-\Delta_{\bar x})^{\sigma/2}$, where $(-\Delta_{\bar x})^{\sigma/2}$ is the fractional Laplacian of order $\sigma\in(0,\rdim)$, \item $\lambda\in\bR$ is some constant and $\sUV\in(0,1]$ is the scaling parameter, \item $\Xi_\sUV$ is some centered and stationary random field on $\bM$ that is sufficiently regular and satisfies some mixing and integrability conditions, \item the parameters $\mathrm{f}^{i,m,a}_\sUV$ are non-zero only for finitely many $i\in\bN_+$, $m\in\bN_0$ and \mbox{$a=(a_1,\ldots,a_m)$} such that the spatial multi-indices $a_1,\ldots,a_m$ satisfy the condition $|a_1|,\ldots,|a_m|<\sigma$ (the last condition says that the SPDE~\eqref{eq:intro_spde} is semi-linear). \end{itemize}
+We make the following assumptions: \begin{itemize} \item $\rdim\in\bN_+$ is the spatial dimension of the spacetime $\bM=\bR\times\bR^\rdim$. \item $\fQ$ is a parabolic (pseudo-)differential operator of the form $\partial_{\mathring x}+(-\Delta_{\bar x})^{\sigma/2}$, where $(-\Delta_{\bar x})^{\sigma/2}$ is the fractional Laplacian of order $\sigma\in(0,\rdim)$. \item $\lambda\in\bR$ is some constant and $\sUV\in(0,1]$ is the scaling parameter. \item $\microXi_\sUV$ is some centered and stationary random field on $\bM$ that is sufficiently regular and satisfies some mixing and integrability conditions. \item The parameters $\microf^{i,m,a}_\sUV$ are non-zero only for finitely many $i\in\bN_+$, $m\in\bN_0$ and \mbox{$a=(a_1,\ldots,a_m)$} such that the spatial multi-indices $a_1,\ldots,a_m$ satisfy the condition $|a_1|,\ldots,|a_m|<\sigma$ (the last condition says that the SPDE~\eqref{eq:intro_spde} is semi-linear). \end{itemize}

-The SPDE~\eqref{eq:intro_spde} is called the microscopic equation, its RHS denoted by $\mathrm F_\sUV[\varphi]$ is called the microscopic force and the parameters $\mathrm f^{i,m,a}_\sUV\in\bR$ are called microscopic force coefficients.
-The microscopic equation is supposed to describe some self-interacting system influenced by a random environment modeled by the noise~$\Xi_\sUV$.
+The SPDE~\eqref{eq:intro_spde} is called the microscopic equation, its RHS denoted by $\microF_\sUV[\varphi]$ is called the microscopic force, the random field $\microXi_\sUV$ is called the microscopic noise and the parameters $\microf^{i,m,a}_\sUV\in\bR$ are called microscopic force coefficients.
+The microscopic equation is supposed to describe some self-interacting system influenced by a random environment modeled by the noise~$\microXi_\sUV$.

-\begin{dfn} For $\sUV\in[0,\infty)$ we define $[\sUV]:=\sUV^{1/\sigma}$. \end{dfn}
+\begin{dfn} For $\sUV\in\bR$ we define $[\sUV]:=|\sUV|^{1/\sigma}$. \end{dfn}

 We consider the so-called weakly non-linear regime.
 We allow the non-linear terms in the microscopic equation to depend explicitly on the scaling parameter $\sUV\in(0,1]$ and demand that they vanish in the limit $\sUV\searrow0$.
-More specifically, we suppose that $|\mathrm{f}^{i,m,a}_\sUV|\lesssim [\sUV]^{i\dim(\lambda)-\varepsilon}$ uniformly in $\sUV\in(0,1]$ for some $\dim(\lambda)>0$ and all $\varepsilon\in(0,1]$.
+More specifically, we suppose that $|\microf^{i,m,a}_\sUV|\lesssim [\sUV]^{i\dim(\lambda)-\varepsilon}$ uniformly in $\sUV\in(0,1]$ for some $\dim(\lambda)>0$ and all $\varepsilon\in(0,1]$.

 In order to avoid technical problems we investigate the microscopic equation on a finite spatial domain.
-More specifically, we assume that the noise~$\Xi_\sUV$ that appears in the microscopic equation is $2\pi/[\sUV]$ periodic in space.
+More specifically, we assume that the microscopic noise~$\microXi_\sUV$ is $2\pi/[\sUV]$ periodic in space.
 In particular, it depends on the scaling parameter $\sUV$.
-However, the dependence of~$\Xi_\sUV$ on $\sUV$ is assumed to be very weak.
+However, the dependence of~$\microXi_\sUV$ on $\sUV$ is assumed to be very weak.